 - No thermal bridging: Thermal bridging is when a thermally conductive material creates a path of least resistance for heat transfer, creating a significant source of energy loss.
 These thermal loss highways are present in all conventional stick construction as studs, headers, and posts.
 Thermal bridging reduces with innovative design (hollow walls), choosing less conductive materials (wood instead of metal), and increasing insulation.
 BamCore is an example of a building design that eliminates over 80% of thermal bridging.

 - Using high-quality insulation: Low-quality insulants tend to dissipate some heat, defeating the entire purpose of thermal insulation.
 Passive house buildings employ high-quality nontoxic insulation like wool, stone wool, hempcrete, and even mycelium.
 The more insulation, the better; this can be accomplished by utilizing a hollow wall design and increasing the building envelope (space between the inner and exterior walls).
 Proper insulation protects the residents against external climatic conditions while also reducing the need for electronic heating and cooling devices.
 This high degree of insulation or ‘superinsulation’ makes a passive house highly comfortable and functional.

-- High-quality windows: Passive house windows need to have low thermal conductivity and excellent transparency.
+- High-quality windows: As described in this Home Page, Passive house windows need to have low thermal conductivity and excellent transparency.
 The windows also serve to diverge incident light to light the entire room slightly better and it is better to do home window tinting Louisville to make sure that the right amount of sunlight enters into the home.